Friday the 13th (2009 film): Development

+The film was produced by New Line Cinema, Paramount Pictures, Platinum Dunes, and Crystal Lake Entertainment.
 New Line Cinema's Toby Emmerich approached Platinum Dunes producers Michael Bay, Brad Fuller and Andrew Form about remaking Friday the 13th in the same way they restarted The Texas Chainsaw Massacre franchise.
-They agreed and spent over a year obtaining the film rights from Paramount Pictures, New Line and Crystal Lake Entertainment—the latter run by Friday the 13th creator Sean S. Cunningham.
+They agreed and spent over a year obtaining the film rights from Paramount Pictures, New Line Cinema, and Crystal Lake Entertainment—the latter run by Friday the 13th creator Sean S. Cunningham.
 Paramount executives gave Platinum Dunes producers a license to use anything from the original films, including the title.
-Paramount was given the rights to distribute the film internationally and New Line retained U.S. distribution rights.
+Paramount was given the rights to distribute the film internationally and New Line Cinema retained U.S. distribution rights.
 Fuller and Form said they did not want to make Friday the 13th Part 11 or 12, but wanted to rework the mythology.
 They liked elements from the first four films—such as plot points and ways particular characters are killed—and planned to use these in their remake, which they did with Paramount's approval.
 Fuller said, "I think there are moments we want to address, like how does the hockey mask happen.
 It'll happen differently in our movie than in the third one.
 Where is Jason from, why do these killings happen, and what is Crystal Lake?"
-The producers initially expressed an interest in using Tommy Jarvis, a recurring character who first appeared in Friday the 13th: The Final Chapter, but the idea was scrapped.
+The producers initially expressed an interest in using Tommy Jarvis, a recurring character who first appeared in Friday the 13th: The Final Chapter (1984), but the idea was scrapped.